Rules are subject to change at any time | Last Updated : 28/05/2020

 - You are not permitted to block the entrance to green zones.

-6.2 Blue Zone - No players are allowed to initiate, rob, steal or lockpick vehicles.
+6.2 Blue Zone - No players are allowed to initiate, rob, steal, lock pick vehicles, taze, take seized (vehicles, items, clothing or weapons), kill or knock out players in this zone.
 Exceptions to this rule are as follows:

 - You are not permitted to block the entrance to blue zones.